Blackbeing/alx-higher_level_programming/0x0A-python-inheritance/README.md

 - 1-my_list.py -- Print sorted list
 - 2-is_same_class.py -- Test if object is instance of a class
 - 3-is_kind_of_class.py -- Test if object is instance of class or super class
+- 4-inherits_from.py -- Check obj is instance of a class